VittorioMorellini/Portfolio/README.md

 Deployed on Vercel at the url: http://portfolio-vittoriomorellini.vercel.com

 ## Getting Started
-First, run the development server:
+First you have to clone the repository, after run the development server:

 ```bash
 yarn dev